denten-books/plain-text/4-format.md

 Somewhere between the sites of storage (what is) and projection (what appears to be), the computed sign undergoes a series of structural transformations.
 In the last chapter, we saw a glimpse of that process.
-What started out as a thought became a letter, a signal, a magnetic mark, a ray of light, and a phase of the liquid crystal.
+What started out as a thought became a letter, a signal, a magnetic mark, a phase of the liquid crystal, and a ray of light.
 And in the chapter before that, we saw the strange admixture of content and control particular to computational devices.
 Programming languages guide thought through a series of transformations in the passage between bodies, screens, and archives.
-Code breaks thought up into differentiated units and assembles it back together into a continuous, affective whole.
-Roman Jakobson called it the "profuse exchange of ritualized formulas" or the phatic function of language [@malinowski_problem_1923, 146;
+Code breaks thought up into differentiated units.
+It consequently reassembles the units back together into a continuous, affective whole.
+Roman Jakobson called such construction and deconstruction of meaning the "profuse exchange of ritualized formulas" or the phatic function of language [@malinowski_problem_1923, 146;
 @jakobson_closing_1960, 355].
-Such construction and deconstruction of meaning through code is the essence of formatting.
-Were you to communicate by telegraph in two different languages with a friend, for example, imagine occasionally sending a signal to your partner's device that indicated a change in the transmission language.
-Thus besides whatever message you were sending, you would also send a code switching the receiving apparatus from the "English language" into the "French language" mode.
-Such an instruction would *attunes* the receiver to a different mode of apprehension.
+In the phatic function lies the essence of formatting.
+Imagine communicating by telegraph in two different languages with a friend, for example.
+Occasionally, besides whatever else you wanted to say, imagine also sending a signal to your partner's device that indicated a change in the transmission language.
+Thus in addition to the message you were sending, you would also send a code switching the receiving apparatus from the "English language" into the "French language" mode.
+Such an instruction would *attune* the receiver to a different mode of apprehension.
 In our example, it would transform an English language machine into a French language one.
 It is in that sense of attunement that the "programmatic sign" acquires a non-representational, "tactical" character.
 Stripped of references, resemblances, and designations the programmatic sign commands and controls.